-The main design feature will be a cohort study of mental, physical and sexual health outcomes over two years in survivors of sexual violence who have received care through SARCs.
+The main design feature will be a cohort study of mental, physical and sexual health outcomes over two years in adult and child survivors of sexual abuse and violence who have received care through SARCs.
 Follow-up will be done at 6, 12 and 24 months.

-4.2 Sampling and procedures for 16+ cohort study
+4.2 Sampling and procedures for the adult cohort study

 We will stratify SARCs according to characteristics such as service delivery model, location and size, using data derived from our earlier mapping work (WS2).
 We will approach up to 15 SARCs in order to recruit individuals into the cohort study, attempting to maximise heterogeneity, and where possible, involve SARCs that have already expressed willingness to be in the research recognising that this will enhance feasibility.
 The WS lead will approach/invite sites until we secure the target number of organisational units.
-We will agree in advance (in collaboration with the SSC, PPI group and supported by information collated in WS2 about operations and mechanisms of service delivery) our service user recruitment strategy with all participating SARCs (e.g. agree on whom will approach individuals, and when).
+We will agree in advance (in collaboration with the SSC, lived experience group and supported by information collated in WS2 about context and mechanisms of service delivery) our service user recruitment strategy with all participating SARCs (e.g. agree on whom will approach individuals, and when).
 Ethical issues related to recruitment, data collection and retention of service users are addressed in Section 7.

-Over 1 year, service users aged 16 years and above will be invited to participate.
+Over 1 year, service users aged 18 years and above presenting in person at the SARC will be invited to participate (i.e. we will not include those whose only contact with the SARC is by telephone or those in prison settings).
 People will be excluded if in exercising judgement, the responsible member of SARC staff anticipates they may encounter difficulties in providing informed consent or understanding the content of surveys used in data collection due to mental or physical health issues, cognitive impairment, intellectual disability or poor English language skills.
 SARC staff will maintain records of the numbers excluded, strictly adhering to documentation developed for the study, recording a reason for any exclusions according to the areas identified in the project documentation along with some basic demographic data consistent with those collected routinely by SARCs.
 At the eligibility assessment stage, no identifying information such as DOB or names regarding ineligible persons will be conveyed to the project team.